Trinity College, Toronto: Student Publications

 Trinity students publish a magazine called Salterrae (Latin, meaning The Salt of the Earth) which was founded as Trinlight in 1981.
 The annual yearbook is Stephanos (Greek, meaning Crown).
 There is also a bi-annual journal of students' short stories, photographs and poetry, called the Trinity University Review; it was first published in 1880 as Rouge et Noir (French, meaning Red and Black).
-In its early days, the Review published student essays, including on contentious debates at the College such as federation and the status of female students.
+In its early days, the Review published student essays, including on contentious debates at the college such as federation and the status of female students.

+More recently, there is also Trinity Times, a student published newspaper which was founded around the time of the pandemic.

+Student Clubs

+Trinity College also has its own recognized student clubs which are related to but distinct from the boarder University of Toronto clubs.
+The clubs get funding directly from the Trinity College Meeting (TCM).
+The clubs in Trinity are diverse and are sometimes open to the public.
+Some of the clubs include the above mentioned Literary Institute, Trinity College Chinese Student's association, and The Trinity College Go Club (which has Canadian Go Association recognition).